pagkly/Zed/Investopedia4/How the Least Squares Criterion Method Works.md

 Modeling methods that are often used when fitting a function to a curve include the straight-line method, the [[polynomial method]](https://www.investopedia.com/terms/p/polynomial_trending.asp), the logarithmic method, and the Gaussian method.

 Linear or ordinary least squares is the simplest and most commonly used linear regression estimator for analyzing observational and experimental data.
-It finds a straight line of best fit through a set of given data points.
+It finds a straight [[Line Of Best Fit|line of best fit]] through a set of given data points.